Available study places

 It is possible to apply for a maximum of three programmes.
 If you are applying for two or three programmes, you do not need to fill in a priority form.
 Instead, please fill in section 8 on the KOT application form (Order of priority), and note the programmes you wish to apply for in prioritized order.

-we need your correct email address
+We need your correct email address

-Please make sure that you provide us with your accurate email adress.
+Please make sure that you provide us with your accurate email address.
 Once we have received your application, we will communicate with you by e-mail and through our self-service system UniStart.
 This is also how you will know if we accept or reject your application, or if we request further documentation from you.
-It is your responsibility to provide us with your accurate email adress and to keep yourself informed via UniStart.
+It is your responsibility to provide us with your accurate email address and to keep yourself informed via UniStart.

-NECESSARY enclosures - bundled into a single PDF
+Necessary enclosures - bundled into a single PDF

 - Your diploma (a copy) in the original language and a copy translated into English